 1. Modern Style.

-The 'Contemporary Design' focuses on the dominant styles relevant to modern times, while 'Modern Design' refers to the elements we will explain below.
+The 'Contemporary style' focuses on the dominant styles relevant to modern times, while the 'Modern Design style' refers to the elements we will explain below.

-So what is, then, is the 'modern design style?'
+So what is, then, the 'modern design style?'

 The prevailing assumption is this style's roots come from the early 1920s (to the 1950s) of the last century.